The Legal Accountability Project’s Centralized Clerkships Database benefits every law school.

 · Student/Alumni Wellness – By participating in the Clerkships Database and ensuring that law clerks have positive clerkship experiences, law schools protect the next generation of young attorneys from workplace mistreatment and ensure that all graduates can pursue careers they love in safe workplaces.

-· Alumni retention – By ensuring positive clerkship experiences, the law school ensures that alumni will be happy, healthy, and not driven from the legal profession due to mistreatment or retaliation, thereby ensuring committed alumni who give back to their alma maters.
+· Alumni retention – By ensuring positive clerkship experiences, the law school ensures that alumni will be happy, healthy, and not driven from the legal profession due to mistreatment or retaliation, thereby ensuring committed alumni.

 · Attracting students – Law schools should be on the cutting edge of this exciting new initiative.
 This will help law schools attract better applicants.
 LAP regularly fields inquiries from prospective law students asking which law schools do the best job of fostering positive clerkship experiences and which ones do not.